RjSup/Graphics_Engine_Learning/about.md

     * for multiple objects
     * contains state - of objects

+- if using core - must make vao
+- either global vao or separate vao for each unique geometry
+-

-- doesnt reallt exist in other graphics libs
+- doesn't really exist in other graphics libs

 - tips
     * use c++ types - important when using multiple API's etc